haoxsia/haoxsia.github.io/_pages/research.md

 deposition as well as the sample inspection and metrology.

 Second, theory calculations of cavity optomechanics is another key.
 My goals are to calculate and analyse the basis of the equations of motion of mechanical resonators in capacitive coupling schemes.
-With the calculatons, mechanical resonators provide a lot of opportunities for quantum engineering, different resonators entangling, and ultrasensitive detection of tiny forces or masses.
+With the calculations, mechanical resonators provide a lot of opportunities for quantum engineering, different resonators entangling, and ultrasensitive detection of tiny forces or masses.

 Prior to doing the above, my major target was to tune the propagation of polarized lights through magnetically or electrically controlling two dimensional